NoroffFEU/development-platforms/svelte-case-study.md

 In this case study, I will talk about the difference between React and Svelte, and how you would use Svelte.
 Svelte is a JavaScript compiler.
 It's similar to React, but React uses Virtual DOM.
 Both provide a similar component-based architecture -- that means both enable CDD (component-driven development) bottom-up development, and both enable sharing their components between apps via tools and platforms like [Github](www.github.com).

 ## Brief History
 [Svelte](https://svelte.dev/) was created by Rich Harris.
 Svelte is a free and open source front end component framework / language, it is not a monolithic JavaScript library imported by applications.
 Instead, it compiles HTML templates to specialized code that manipulates the DOM directly.
-And was initial released `29th November, 2016`.

 - `29th November, 2016` First stable version of svelte, version 1.0 was released.